ModularSoftAU/website/docs/products/zander/installation.md

 * Clone the Web repo.
 * Install all of the required packages using `npm i`
 * In the root folder, open the `.env`, `config.json`, `filter.json`, `joinMessages.json`, `features.json` and `lang.json` and fill out as per the instructions in [Configuration](./configuration).
-* Run `npm dev` to start the application/website/api.
+* Run `npm prod` to start the application/website/api.

 ## Discord